MobiKin

 12. Check for Updates

-One of the most vital things to do before upgrading an iPhone/Android is to keep a copy of your phone data on a computer as a secure backup. (see multiple ways to back up iPhone or back up Android phone)
+One of the most vital things to do before upgrading an iPhone/Android is to keep a copy of your phone data on a computer as a secure backup.
+(See multiple ways to back up your iPhone or back up your Android phone)

 • On iPhone, open Settings > General > Software Update.